PrincetonUniversity/HPC_R_Workshop/README.md

 See our [R and RStudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio) knowledge base for getting started with the Research Computing clusters.

+## Getting Help

+If you encounter any difficulties with this material then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.

 ### Authorship

 Ths guide was created by Ben Hicks and Bill Guthe with contributions by Jonathan Halverson.